Updated June 12, 2023

 - Perhaps you wrote a technical paper for your company outlining the strengths and opportunities of the current system and highlighted the key advantages the new system would bring in.
 And, this went a long way in gaining shareholder approval.

 - Or, you took charge of publishing online updated status reports during a crisis, so all stakeholders were kept appraised of the latest developments.
 This, in turn, empowered quicker decision making.

 - Or, you’ve been appreciated by a client or senior for your top email skills, and you’re considering mentoring others to step up the quality of their written communication.

 Effective written communication takes many forms.
 So tap into your creativity to capture and showcase this right in your resume.

-A few well-thought out samples of great communication is enough to power your resume to great heights.
+A few well-thought-out samples of great communication is enough to power your resume to great heights.
 (In this case, too little is indeed too much.)
-If your interviewer sees too many instances of listening, or training, or any other ting-ting, they’ll think that you’re a mediocre candidate interviewing for a different role, or worse, lying!
+On the other hand, if your interviewer sees too many instances of listening, training, or any other ting-ting, they’ll think that you’re a mediocre candidate interviewing for a different role, or worse, lying!